-Notes to the consolidated financial statements For the year ended June 30, 2023 (Expressed in Canadian dollars - Audited)
+Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)

 4. Key estimates and judgements (continued)

 • the Company determines the flow-through share premium by allocating the total funds received between common share and flow-through premium liability by first assessing the fair value of the common shares issued, based on market price at issuance, with any excess considered being allocated to warrants (if any) and the flow-through premium.